نویسندگان

 نویسندگان [English]

-1 Department of Earth Sciences.
-Institute for Advanced Studies in Basic Sciences (IASBS).
-Zanjan.
-Iran
+M. Sc., student.
+Dept., of Earth Sciences, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan, Iran

-2 Department of Computer Science and Information Technology.
-Institute for Advanced Studies in Basic Sciences (IASBS).
-Zanjan.
-Iran
+Assist.
+Prof., Dept., of Computer Science and Information Technology, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan, Iran

-3 Assistant professor, Institute for Advanced Studies in Basic Science, 45195-1159 Zanjan, Iran
+Assist.
+Prof., Dept., of Earth Sciences, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan, Iran

 چکیده [English]